additional commentary by Timothy Horrigan; April 30, 2012

 The most complete video is in 3 parts by someone known to me only as "fremontr"

-Original URL: http://youtu.be/ejjIS76ASwY
+Original URL: https://youtu.be/ejjIS76ASwY

-Original URL: http://youtu.be/B_HopvQlfx0
+Original URL: https://youtu.be/B_HopvQlfx0

-Original URL: http://youtu.be/ivpSnC_9V6E
+Original URL: https://youtu.be/ivpSnC_9V6E

-Original blog post URL:
+Original video URL:

 Only 5 petitions were filed for the 2009 session, perhaps because the deadline for filing bills and resolutions came before anyone knew what the Rules Committee would decide.
 A lot more petitions were filed in the fall of 2009 for the 2010 session.